Chalarangelo/mini.css/docs/v2/DEVLOG.md

 	- `utility` - **No changes** to existing components, however some additions might be required to make everything play as expected.
 - Refer to above list in regards to the #19 feature request.
 - Reworked complex `tab` module selectors to utilize the functionality of `:not(:first-of-type)` on `label` elements.
+- Updated `tab` selectors to use new, *loose* definitions, effectively making the module `0.04KB` lighter.
+Not a huge difference, but good enough due to the maintenance impact it has on the module, plus the consistency fixed for `.stacked`.